nathanverdier/Toxi_AIRecognition/README.md

 ```

 ## Use
-> From here you have to be in the codeIA folder which has the python script.

 Retrieve the images that detect people from the API `getImagesApi.py` then put them in the `Images/` folder, giving it the name that will be displayed when this person is detected.

 ## Run the script